 While some people swear by their weekly uninhibited binges, one for one, the people I’ve met who followed this strategy later regretted it.

-Most found that themselves caught in a vicious cycle of crash dieting throughout the week, binging on as many foods as they could “get away” with on the weekend, and then repeating the cycle anew.
+Most found themselves caught in a vicious cycle of crash dieting throughout the week, binging on as many foods as they could “get away” with on the weekend, and repeating the cycle until they finally decided to adopt a more sustainable approach.

 Not only does this hinder your fat loss efforts and negatively affect your social life, it also can lead to the dreaded “skinny fat” look if repeated for long enough.